umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/data-types/default-data-types.md

 ## Dropdown multiple

 Displays a list of preset options as a list where multiple values can be selected.
 The default Data Type does not contain any predefined options.
-The value saved is a comma separated string of IDs.
+The value saved is a comma-separated string of IDs.

 ## Image Cropper